How in the world do they do it?

 Distraction elimination #5: Finish all important tasks before writing

 Sometimes it’s hard to focus because there’s something else important that you need to do during the day.
-If you’re thinking about this in the back of your head, your writing speed will go down.
+Your writing speed will decrease if you think about this in the back of your head.

 4. Outline your post beforehand

-You’ll notice that all of my posts have an introduction section (like everyone else’s posts would have) and also a conclusion section.
+You’ll notice that all of our posts have an introduction section (like everyone else’s posts would have) and also a conclusion section.

-The headlines of the other sections will depend on the type of post I’m writing.
-There are 12 main types of posts, and I have general outlines for all of them.
+The headlines of the other sections will depend on the type of post we’re writing.
+There are 12 main types of posts, and we have general outlines for all of them.

 The outlines don’t need to take very long to put together.
-Their main point is to make sure you’re not missing any important pieces of the puzzle.
+Their main point is to ensure you’re not missing any important puzzle pieces.

-I write out all the subheadlines (H2s) in the article as well as a few main bullet points below each to remind me what I should cover.
+We write out all the subheadlines (H2s) in the article and a few main bullet points below each to remind us what we should cover.

-When I get to each section while writing, I don’t have to remember what I had in mind for this section before—it’s already there.
+When we get to each section while writing, we don’t have to remember what we had in mind for this section before — it’s already there.

 5. Research comes first